ktstowell/epicTail/README.md

 ### Plans

-Right now there's some relational disconnect in teh way options are passed to the worker.
+Right now there's some relational disconnect in the way options are passed to the worker.
 Future release aim to build a system that makes sense.

 Offer more functionality than essentially matching.